You're sure to find interesting activities for kids in this beautiful Rocky Mountain state!

 The Manitou Cliff Dwellings provide your family with a hands-on, "DO touch" learning experience...that's also a sure bet for having fun.
 These cliff dwellings are mysterious reminders of past cultures; it's easy to find oneself wondering what it might have been like to actually live in one of them!
 On the Manitou Cliff Dwellings website, where you'll discover more details about the attractions you'll find here.

 Seven Falls is one of the tourist's highlights of Colorado Springs.
 The naturally flowing waterfalls are lovely to look at, and the park's vantage points give you a great view of them.
 At night, spectacular lighting highlights the falls and creates a romantic atmosphere.
-You may get the details for planning your outing on the Seven Falls park website.
+You may get the details for planning your outing on the Seven Falls park page of the Broadmoor Resort's website.

 The Western Museum of Mining and Industry gives you a fascinating peek into the lives of miners who came to Colorado in the latter part of the 1800's.
 Displays and guided tours give you empathy into their sometimes difficult lives.
 Actual machinery which was used in the early days of Colorado mining is available to view, along with facts and figures about the state's mining history.
 You'll surely want to see the mining museum's website to find out the important details you'll need to plan your visit.